- Introduction

 42. A statutory redundancy payment will be payable to those employees with a minimum of two years’ continuous service with the University.
 This redundancy payment is formulated based on an employee’s age, length of service and final gross weekly pay.
 This final gross weekly pay is subject to the statutory maximum at the time of the redundancy dismissal.

 43. Redundancy may affect an individual’s pension, depending on their pension scheme and the age of the individual.
-Staff are strongly advised to speak to the University Pensions Administrator of their pension scheme if they have any questions about their pension entitlement in the event of a possible or actual redundancy.
+Staff are strongly advised to seek independent pensions advice, and contact the Payroll and Pensions team at payroll-pensions@brookes.ac.uk for details of their pension scheme and entitlement in the event of a possible or actual redundancy.

-44. Once the employee has been provided with redundancy notice, they have a right of appeal.
-Any appeal should state the reasons for the appeal, be made in writing and sent to their Dean or Director within ten working days from the date of the redundancy notice letter.
+44. Once the employee has been provided with Notice of Redundancy, they have a right of appeal.
+Any appeal should state the reasons for the appeal, be made in writing and sent to their PVC Dean or Director within ten working days from the date of the redundancy notice letter.

 46. None of the appeal panel will have previously been involved in the case.
 Decisions made on appeal shall be final and the employee will normally be informed of the outcome in writing within five days of the appeal hearing.
 The Committee will be chaired by the Governor member.